 One of the worst things about riding the bus is that you get to talk to strangers.
-Strangers are often annoying, or boring, or crazy.
+Strangers are often annoying, or pushy, or rude.
 Sometimes, strangers are nosy.
 Several times a week, I am asked one of the following questions:

 Where are you from?
 [Seattle] No, I mean where are your parents from?
 [Seattle and Pittsburgh]

 What’s your background?
 [Let's see…I majored in English…]

 You Creole or something?
 [Nope.
 I'm a fan of New Orleans, if that counts.]